-The Office of Environmental Sustainability runs a number of programs aimed at reducing resource consumption.
+The Office of Environmental Sustainability runs a number of programs aimed at advancing sustainability.

-Ecolympics is Oberlin's annual water and electricity conservation competition and community event series focused on sustainability topics.
+Ecolympics is Oberlin's annual community competition and event series focused on sustainability.

 The Green Office Program (GOPro) was designed to involve offices in the campus-wide effort to reduce energy consumption and move towards carbon neutrality.